GunnerStone/PointRTD/README.md

 Download the ShapeNetCore.v2 using the instructions found in the [README](ShapeNetCore.v2/README.md)

-# Run through the jupytr notebook pretraining script:
+# Run through the provided pretraining notebook:
 `pretrain_pointRTD.ipynb` will produce pretraining checkpoints located in `./checkpoints/Pretrain_PointRTD/CR_XX/pointrtd_epoch_XX_CR_XX.pth`

 Once you have a satisfactory checkpoint, create a folder `./checkpoints_pointrtd/` and place your checkpoint file within this folder.